djshaji/violet/README.md

    - Create a desktop shortcut
    - Set up the LV2_PATH environment variable
    - Register the application in Add/Remove Programs
+   - Launch shortcuts from the Violet install directory for predictable working paths
 4. Launch Violet from the Start Menu or desktop shortcut

 ### Manual Installation